+If you just got done with a huge project, your office could probably use some tidying up.
 I use downtime to evaluate all of the stuff I’ve accumulated and see what I can get rid of.
 Here are some examples.
 If the stuff has value, I sell it on eBay for a little extra cash (see my eBay selling tips).
 If not, I put it on my local Buy Nothing group on Facebook.
 Here are some other ways to get rid of stuff you don’t need.

 Similarly, is your computer’s desktop a mess?
 Do you have files and photos strewn everywhere?
 How about your email inbox?
 It might be a good time to tidy up your computer.
 When you’re done, make sure to set up automatic backups!

 4. Update Your Website, Social Profiles, and Marketing Materials